We are often asked on the road to UK how an overseas dentist can work in the UK. Here is guidance provided by Dr. Shriya Thapa, DMD.

 - Health declaration and vaccination certificates

-All the documents should not be dated more than 3 months when you submit it.
+All the documents should not be dated more than 3 months when you submit them.

 How do I find a job?